massysett/multiarg/README.md

 multiarg does not set its dependencies in accordance with the Package Versioning Policy, as I do not set upper bounds.  multiarg is guaranteed to build with the *minimum* versions specified in the cabal file.
-I also include a tested-dependencies file that documents more recent dependencies that are also known to work.
+I also include a dependencies.txt file that documents more recent dependencies that are also known to work.

 If you find that multiarg does not build due to dependency problems: